SRON-Earth/Balsa/Documentation/BalsaManual.md

 	// Classify the points.
 	classifier.classify( points.begin(), points.end(), labels.begin() );

-The default template parameters for RandomForestClassifier are `double *` for data point iterators and `Label *` for label iterators.
+The default template parameters for RandomForestClassifier are `Table<double>::ConstIterator` for data point iterators and `Table<Label>::Iterator` for label iterators.

 <a name="cppsingleprecision"></a>
 ### Using Single-Precision Features [(top)](#tableofcontents)

 By default, Balsa uses double-precision floating point numbers for feature values during training and classification.
 For many applications this precision is overkill.
 It can be beneficial to use single-precision floats, which would effectively halve the memory usage of the trainer and classifier.

 Changing the precision of the trainer is done using a template parameter of the trainer: